47degrees/fp-with-arrow-videos/Id.md

 # Id :: Conclusion

-- Id is used to model pure values. git
+- Id is used to model pure values.
 - We can easily construct values of `Id` with `pure(1)`
 - __map__, __flatMap__ and others are used to compute over the internal contents of an Id value.
 - __Id.monad<L>().binding { ... } Comprehensions__ can be __used to imperatively compute__ over multiple Id values in sequence.